 It is normal to feel this way when relationships are breaking down.
 Mediation can help you move forward and help prevent further break down in the communication.
 The mediation process, while not magic, can create a road map to help navigate through what you may think are insolvable issues.

 The other party has been abusive.
 Can I still mediate?

 Mediators are trained to manage conflict and work to balance power imbalances.
 However, if there has been physical, mental and/or emotional abuse, then mediation may not be the appropriate process.

 Do I really need to consult with an attorney – can’t you just advise us on what to do?

 As a mediator, I cannot give you legal advice.
 Remember, consulting with an attorney does not mean the process will become adversarial.
 You are making what may be the biggest and most important decisions for both your children and your financial future.
 It just makes good business sense to insure that you are fully informed about any legal effect the agreement may have and to insure that all legal information is included when filed with the court.
 Your attorney is your advisor, helping you make informed decisions.
 Your attorney can also review any agreements you reach in mediation, and help with the filing of the necessary papers.
 If you file on your own and there is a problem with the paperwork the court may very well return it to you with little or no explanation.
 This can be frustrating and costly.
 I can provide clients with attorney contacts that are “mediation friendly” and are able to help move the process along.

 Do you file the agreement with the court?

-My practice is limited to mediation; you will need an attorney to help prepare the final paperwork.
+My practice is limited to mediation; you or an attorney will need to prepare and file the legal paperwork with the court.
 The mediated agreement that I prepare can be used by your attorney to help prepare the filing.